 In 1870 the two brothers were still living at home in Alabama.
 But by 1872 Rube was in Texas, working on the farm of his uncle Joel, who lived first in Wise County and then in Erath County.
 In Wise County in 1876 Rube married Virginia Alvison.
 But in 1880 she died of yellow fever.
 Brother Jim joined Rube in 1884, the year Rube married Adeline Hoover in Erath County.
 The two brothers continued to farm and also did some cowboying.

 So, . . .

-On the night of June 3, 1887, Rube and Jim Burrow, Henderson Bromley, and William L. Brock left Erath County and rode through the night.
+On the night of June 3, 1887 Rube and Jim Burrow, Henderson Bromley, and William L. Brock left Erath County and rode through the night.
 By dawn they were near Benbrook, a station on the Texas & Pacific line.
 They waited in the woods outside town until the evening of June 4.
 The train bound for Fort Worth stopped at the Benbrook station about 7 p.m.
 Rube Burrow and Henderson Bromley, their faces darkened with burnt cork, boarded the engine and ordered the engineer to move the train out of town and to stop over the bridge at Mary’s Creek (called “Brushy Creek” in the Fort Worth Gazette report).
 As the train neared the bridge, Jim Burrow and William L. Brock, handkerchiefs over their faces, stepped in front of the engine.
-In the engine cab Rube Burrow escorted the engineer to the express car and ordered him to use a coal pick to break down the door.
+After the engine stopped, Rube Burrow escorted the engineer from the cab to the express car and ordered him to use a coal pick to break down the door.

-As the robbers galloped away to Erath County, they now had $1,350 to celebrate.
+As the robbers galloped away to Erath County, they now had $1,350 ($36,000 today) to celebrate.
 More importantly, they now had an MO.